decentraland/adr/content/ADR-142-extended-passport-support.md

 The applicable requirements from the Catalyst point of view:

 1. Intro of a user:
-Use the "description" field from profiles to use in the "Intro" section.
+use the "description" field from profiles to use in the "Intro" section.

 1. Block/Unblock users:
 Use the "blocked" field from profiles to see/report blocked users.